-Estate sale liquidations by Lynne McDaniel.
+Estate sale liquidations by Ty and Lynn McDaniel.
 As humans we live fascinating lives, but many of us go to the grave carrying decades of stories the world will never hear.
-With us, through estate liquidation, your loved ones story is told.
+With Estate Sale Goddess, through estate liquidation, your loved ones story is told.
 We don't just sell chairs, lamps and tables, we tell history!
 Allow the Estate Sale Goddess to tell your human story.
 Ring 312.450.9821 for a complimentary appointment.
 NO UPFRONT FEES.

 Lerone Bennett PERSONAL BLACK ART Estate Sale

 Longtime Ebony Editor And Black Historian Lerone Bennett’s Treasured Paintings Up For Sale This Week In Humboldt Park

 Lynne and Ty McDaniel, founders of An Orange Moon and Estate Sale Goddess, liquidated Bennett's Hyde Park estate after he died last year.

 HUMBOLDT PARK — Calling all art collectors: paintings held dear by late historian and longtime Ebony editor Lerone Bennett Jr. are going up for sale in Humboldt Park.

 Lynne and Ty McDaniel, founders of An Orange Moon and Estate Sale Goddess,liquidated Bennett’s South Side estate after he passed away last year and now they’re selling his personal art collection.